Pompeo, top N. Korean official plan summit as Lavrov meets Kim - Journal du Cameroun

 But analysts say North Korea will be unwilling to cede its nuclear deterrent unless it is given security guarantees that the US will not try to topple the regime.

-Meanwhile, Russia’s foreign minister arrived in Pyongyang for talks with Kim Jong Un, saying before the meeting that Moscow “welcomes” the recent flurry of diplomacy on the peninsula.
+Meanwhile, Russia’s foreign minister, who arrived in Pyongyang on Thursday for talks with Kim Jong Un, warned against setting expectations too high and urged all sides to “avoid the temptation to demand ‘everything and now.'”

-“We also cheer the summits that have already taken place between Pyongyang and Seoul, and the next planned summit between the leaders of North Korea and US,” said Lavrov, on his first visit to the North since 2009.
+“We believe it is very important to treat these contacts in a very delicate manner, not to make any abrupt movements, to artificially speed up the process that requires a significant amount of time,” Lavrov said, according to a transcript released by the Russian foreign ministry.

+“We call on all involved sides to fully appreciate their responsibility for not allowing this very important but still fragile process to break down,” he said, adding that Russia was ready to contribute to ongoing diplomatic efforts.

-Photos and video released by Russian state media showed Kim and Lavrov shaking hands.
+Photos and video released by Russian state media showed Kim and Lavrov, who was making his first visit to the North since 2009, shaking hands.

-Lavrov passed on greetings from President Vladimir Putin to the North Korean leader and invited him to visit Russia, according to a statement from the Russian foreign ministry.
+Lavrov passed on greetings from President Vladimir Putin to Kim and invited him to visit Russia, the Russian foreign ministry said.

 Russia is the latest major nation to reach out to North Korea since Trump accepted Kim’s proposal for a summit to defuse tensions.
 Kim has already had two meetings each with Chinese leader Xi Jinping, South Korean President Moon Jae-in, and Pompeo — once as CIA director and then as secretary of state.